 12. Free Look Period: Imagine you buy a term life insurance today, but change your mind about it later.
 An insurance policy usually comes with a free look period which is the duration within which you can terminate the policy without paying penalties.
 This period can differ from policy to policy.

 People like you also read...

 1 Top-selling plan refers to ICICI Prudential Life Insurance plans which are bought by customers through the website with our Zero-Paper-Process.
 Source: Company BuyOnline data - Dec 2015 till date.

-2 The premium for a 22 year old healthy male for a life cover of ₹1 crore for the ICICI Pru iProtect Smart – Life Option under the regular income payout option for a policy term of 19 years is ₹ 5,824 p.a (inclusive of all taxes)
+2 The premium for a 22-year-old healthy male for a life cover of ₹1 crore for the ICICI Pru iProtect Smart – Life Option under the regular income payout option for a policy term of 19 years is ₹ 5,824/- p.a (inclusive of all taxes)

-3Refer the product brochures for the definitions, exclusions and other terms and conditions applicable for Permanent Disability due to accident and Terminal Illness.
+3Refer to the product brochures for the definitions, exclusions and other terms and conditions applicable for Permanent Disability due to accident and Terminal Illness.

-4Critical Illness Benefit is optional and available under Life and Health and All in One options.
+4Critical Illness Benefit is optional and available under Life and Health and All in One option.
 This benefit is payable, on first occurrence of any of the 34 illnesses covered.
-The CI Benefit, is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
+The CI Benefit is accelerated and not an additional benefit which means the policy will continue with the Death Benefit reduced by the extent of the CI Benefit paid.
 The future premiums payable under the policy will reduce proportionately.
 If CI Benefit paid is equal to the Death Benefit, the policy will terminate on payment of the CI Benefit.
-To know more in detail about CI Benefit, terms & conditions governing it, kindly refer to sales brochure.
-Critical Illness benefit is available till age of 75.
+To know more in detail about CI Benefit, terms & conditions governing it, kindly refer to the sales brochure.
+Critical Illness benefit is available till the age of 75.